Covid-19 and Children

 - Have your child wash his or her hands often.
 Have him or her use soap and water.
 Wash your child's hands for him or her if needed.
 Teach your child how to wash his or her hands properly.
 Your child should rub his or her soapy hands together and lace the fingers.
 Wash the front and back of each hand, and in between all fingers.
 Use the fingers of one hand to scrub under the fingernails of the other hand.
 Wash for at least 20 seconds.
 Teach your child a 20 second song to sing while handwashing.
 Rinse with warm, running water for several seconds.
 Then have your child dry with a clean towel or paper towel.
 Use hand sanitizer that contains alcohol if soap and water are not available.
 Tell your child not to touch his or her eyes, mouth, or face unless hands are clean.
 This may be more difficult for younger children.

 - Teach your child to cover a sneeze or cough.
 Have your child turn away from others and cover his or her mouth or nose with a tissue.
-Throw the tissue away in a lined trash can right away.
-He or she can use the bend of the arm if a tissue is not available.
+Throw the tissue away.
+Your child can use the bend of the arm if a tissue is not available.
 Then have your child wash his or her hands well with soap and water or use hand sanitizer.
 Your child should also turn and cover if someone nearby has to sneeze or cough.

 - Ask about medical appointments.
 Your child may be able to have appointments without having to go into a healthcare provider's office.
 Some providers offer phone, video, or other types of appointments.
 Your child will need to go in to receive vaccines.
-No COVID-19 vaccine is available for children younger than 16 years.
 Your child's provider can tell you which vaccines your child needs and when to get them.

 What should I do if my child is sick?